 Many carers are stretched to the limit – juggling care with work and family life, or even struggling with poor health themselves.
 Carers often find it hard to make ends meet if they're unable to work or if they've reduced their working hours to care.

-Carers Week has always been a great opportunity to focus on carers, raising the profile of what families and close friends do, unpaid, caring day in, day out, supporting their relatives who are disabled, ill or frail and need care.
-Carers Week has grown year on year and we are always inspired by the ingenuity, creativity and commitment from local communities and individuals to find new ways to reach out and help carers.
+Carers Week has always been a great opportunity to focus on carers, raising the profile of what families and close friends do, unpaid.
+We know that there are people out there caring day in, day out, supporting loved ones who are disabled, older or seriously ill and need care, but for many what they do is unrecognised.
+During Carers Week we ask local communities and individuals to find new ways to reach out and help carers.

-Carers UK will engage all of our networks in Carers Week 2016.
-We’ll be working with our active membership of carers, our hundreds of volunteers and around 100 companies engaged in our Employers for Carers forum.
-We will work with our network of local affiliated organisations, who are in touch with carers in communities throughout the UK.
+Carers UK will engage all of our networks in Carers Week 2017.
+We'll be working with our active membership of carers, our hundreds of volunteers, over 115 employers engaged in our Employers for Carers forum and our network of local, affiliated organisations, who are in touch with carers in communities throughout the UK.
+Together we can all make carers feel valued and supported for the huge contribution they make.

 Heléna Herklots, Chief Executive, Carers UK said: